Firebird1029/unify-cs439/README.md

 | `middleware.js` | Used for Supabase authentication.                                                                                           |
 | `spotify.js`    | Backend used for communicating with Spotify API.                                                                            |

 ### Git Strategy

+1. **Pre-commit Hooks**: There is a pre-commit hook that lints the code files using ESLint and Prettier.
+This is done via the `lint-staged` package and configured in `package.json`.
+2. **Protected Branches**: There are two protected branches, `master` and `dev`.
+Both branches cannot have direct commits; instead, a pull request must be opened and approved by another contributor.
+3. **Branches & Pull Requests**: Contributors create a new branch specific to a feature.
+There is no branch naming convention.
+Once the feature is finished, `dev` is merged into the feature branch, and a new PR is opened to merge the feature branch into `dev`.
+Another contributor must approve the PR before it can be merged.
+Ideally, it should pass the Github Action test scripts as well.
+4. **CI/CD & Github Actions**: There are two Github Action scripts that get triggered upon a new pull request.
+The first is a test script that essentially runs `npm test`.
+The second is a lint script that checks for linting errors and warnings.
+For `dev`, all ESLint errors must be resolved for the test to pass.
+For `master`, all ESLint errors AND warnings must be resolved for the test to pass.
+Vercel also runs two integrated Github Action test scripts after a new pull request is created to check for Vercel preview deployment issues.
+5. **Vercel**: Vercel creates a new *preview* deployment after a new pull request is created.
+Vercel creates a new *production* deployment after a pull request is merged into the master branch.

 ## Testing